Last Updated on August 31, 2021 by Thinkster

-By fifth grade, most students have accumulated an impressive array of math knowledge, including addition, subtraction, multiplication, division, fractions, and measurements.
+By the fifth grade, most students have accumulated an impressive array of math knowledge, including addition, subtraction, multiplication, division, fractions, and measurements.
 Subsequently, 5th grade math word problems take what kids have learned and apply it to new challenges.
 After all, a word problem is simply a real-world situation that requires math.
 These situations are the answer to “I’ll never use this in real life.”
 You can further exemplify this by introducing your child to the percentage of sales, etc.

-Yet, many children struggle with 5th grade math word problems -even kids who are proficient at the underlying concepts.
-But word problems are not going away: Students will encounter them on homework sheets, on standardized tests, and in real life.
+Yet, many children struggle with 5th grade math word problems -even kids who are proficient at the underlying math operations and concepts.
+But word problems are not going away: Students will encounter them on a homework worksheet, on standardized tests, and in real life.
 The ability to solve a simple word problem is imperative to their development.

 Isabella owns a taco stand.
 Every day, she sells 50 tacos for a $1 each, 30 burritos for $2 each, and 15 chimichangas for $3 each.
 She doesn’t work Sundays or Mondays.
 What food will bring in the most total money per week?

 Next, direct your student to figure out what function is required.
 That is the next step in determining the correct answer.
-Ask your child to look for keywords which offer hints as to whether addition, subtraction, multiplication or another function can be applied to the problem.
+Ask your child to look for key words that offer hints as to whether addition, subtraction, multiplication, or another function can be applied to the problem.
 In this case, “total” and “each” are giveaways that you will be multiplying.
 Furthermore, “most” implies you are comparing numbers.

 With the sample problem, because you have to determine which food brings in the most money per week, 3 equations will be required before deciding which is the greatest.
 Ask your child to look at the numbers and functions they’ve identified (and maybe wrote down separately) to arrive at the following equations: